 The new recruits in Skelwith Fold’s grapple with the greys are occupying an area of the park’s woodland which was thinned of beech trees during this winter.

-The problem, says Henry, is that the dense canopy of the beech tree cast a dark shadow on the forest floor and produced a dense carpet of fallen leaves and seed husks.
+The problem, says Henry, is that the dense canopy of the beech tree cast a dark shadow on the forest floor.
+This produces a dense carpet of fallen leaves and seed husks.

 These prevented most other woodland plants from growing, many of them the type of species – such as Scots pine – which can provide food and habitats for a wealth of wildlife.

-In time, said Henry, the Scots pines – which are native to Britain – will grow to more than 100-foot tall, and still be providing a reprieve for the reds in 500 years time.
+In time, said Henry, the Scots pines – which are native to Britain – will grow to more than 100-foot tall.
+They should then still be providing a reprieve for the reds in 500 years time.

 Skelwith Fold’s commitment to the natural world has once again this year earned it the prestigious David Bellamy Conservation Award at its top gold level.

-The park was also crowned last year as Lakeland’s top holiday park in the Cumbria Tourism Awards when it took the overall top spot in the competition.
+The park was also crowned last year as Lakeland’s top holiday park in the Cumbria Tourism Awards.
+It took the overall top spot in the competition.